Here is the first photo in my Flickr stream, taken in Condensation on December the 26th, 2007. Btw, it's a selfie. Now you know how I look :)

-Linden Lab's horrendous move raised spectacularly awareness of Opensim.
+Linden Lab's horrendous move spectacularly raised awareness of Opensim.
 Opensim (Opensimulator) was an ongoing effort to write an open-source server that could host virtual worlds compatible with Second Life.
 The system was still in its infancy, but some initiatives were already offering hosting solutions based in Opensim.
 We decided to shut down all Second Life islands except the central one and Condensation Beach, and start migrating to Openlife, at the time one of the most prominent hosting providers:

 Openlife, though, proved to be very unstable.
 We planned on migrating, again, this time to our own Opensim instance.
 I learnt how to operate Opensim and we started to move everything we had created again.

-At the end of february 2009, our new world was almost ready:
+By the end of february 2009, our new world was almost ready: